-I am pleased that I finished dental school in Poland, which gave me an understanding of the Polish people and their issues.
+I am that I finished dental school in Poland, which gave me an understanding of the Polish people and their issues.
 I finished dental school and graduated from the Medical University of Lodz with my DMD Degree in 2018.
 As a result of earning the degree, I was granted a temporary license to practice dentistry in Poland while I completed a 12-month Dental Foundation Training program (DFT) covering all significant facets of dentistry: endodontic, restorative, oral surgery, periodontics, and prosthodontics as well as pediatric dentistry and orthodontics.
 This training began last October 1st, 2018, and will continue through the end of September 2019.

-I learned much about homelessness as a dental student since I chose to focus my volunteer efforts in this area.
+I learned much about homelessness as a dental student since I chose to focus my volunteer efforts on this area.
 I often reflect upon the lessons learned by the polarized nature of access to dental care as represented by two extremes of dentistry that I experienced up close: first, homeless patients with rampant caries in the clinic in Lodz, and then not long after that shadowing a top aesthetic dentist in the USA, Dr. XXXX.
 I learned that I identify much more in terms of my ideas and sense of mission with caring for the homeless than I do with the aesthetic side of our profession.

-During my training in Poland and shadowing and summer training state-side, I have seen many poorly obturated canals, especially among older patients.
+While training in Poland and shadowing and summer training state-side, I have seen many poorly obturated canals, especially among older patients.
 I want to learn more about re-endo, especially as I expect to encounter these patients with relative frequency.
 Throughout my studies and DFT, I have been a PTSS (Polish Dental Students Association) member, participating in exciting volunteer opportunities supporting public health screenings.
-I have especially enjoyed setting up stands at various shopping malls and visiting schools to encourage people to take their oral health seriously, providing oral exams with disposable mirrors/explorers, answering many questions, and debunking myths.
+I have especially enjoyed setting up stands at various shopping malls and visiting schools to encourage people to take oral health seriously, providing oral exams with disposable mirrors/explorers, answering many questions, and debunking myths.
 This activity left an enormous impression on me because it demonstrates how motivated many people are to care for their oral health when provided with the opportunity and inspiration.

-I thank you for considering my application.
+Thank you for considering my application.